typeblogger/typeblogger.github.io/_posts/2016-6-21-social-shares.md

 ## 4 Simple Reasons Why You Need More Social Shares

 So, you may be wondering: _What's the big deal with social shares?_

+Well, the truth is, they can do a lot for you.
+Here are some reasons why:

+- **It can generate insane amounts of traffic for your blog**.
+The more shares you get, the more people your content reaches, leading to tons of traffic to your blog.
+- **Leverage the power of social proof**.
+When someone visits your blog and reads a post that gets lots of social shares, it has a positive effect on how they perceive your blog, making it much more likely for readers to share your content.
+- **Your blog's visibility reaches new heights**.
+When someone shares your content, your name becomes visible to a potentially large group of people.
+The more people see mentions of your name (especially when shared by influencers), the more curious they will get over time.

+## How to Get More Social Shares on Twitter